 Sharon Marsh holds a degree in Genetics from Nottingham University in England and a PhD in Medical Genetics from the University of Aberdeen in Scotland.
 Following her PhD she crossed the ocean to work in various roles in an NIH funded cancer pharmacogenomics lab at Washington University in St Louis.
 Subsequently she worked in Montreal as an Associate Scientific Director in a Genome Canada funded centre before returning to academia at the University of Alberta’s Faculty of Pharmacy and Pharmaceutical Sciences in Edmonton.
 Sharon joined UBC’s SPARC in 2017 as a Health Research Development Officer.

-Elizabeth Cheu led health-related grant development support for the Faculty of Medicine for almost ten years and, in her new role with SPARC, will continue to expand her health-related grant expertise, including salary awards, across UBC.
+Elizabeth Cheu led health-related grant development support for the Faculty of Medicine for almost ten years and, at SPARC, will continue to expand her health-related grant expertise across UBC.
 Elizabeth’s mandate to improve competitive funding for UBC will be to: clarify subject matter; assist with strategy; and help develop peer-reviewed grants.
 Elizabeth earned her Ph.D.
 (Chemistry) in 2000.
 She then trained as a postdoc in photodynamic therapy.
 Elizabeth spent several years in the biotech industry managing an international patent portfolio.

 Social Sciences and Humanities